NEON & CONCRETE — Story #07

 It’s ringing out with no answer when the kid says, “He’s dead.”

 “What do you mean he’s dead?”

 “He’s dead, they got to him trying to get to me.
 I’m sorry if that upsets you.”

 “What the fuck do you mean if that upsets me?”
 I’m panting, there’s nausea rising in my gut and scattered stars across my vision mixing with the millions of lights from the buildings and drones outside of the car.
-I blast another stim stack into my system, uploading a random pattern sequencer into the car’s AI from my HUD and switching it to auto-pilot, letting the thing buzz all over the quadrant till I can figure out what the hell is going on.
+I blast another stim stack into my system, upload a random pattern sequencer into the car’s AI from my HUD and switch it to auto-pilot, letting the thing buzz all over the quadrant till I can figure out what the hell is going on.

 “Were you close?
 You worked together for a long time, didn’t you?” the kid says.

 “Kid, now listen,” I turn to him and take his seatbelt off and pull him slowly toward me, holding my hands on his shoulders, trying to catch his eyes out of his vacant stare.

 “My job, this job, is to get you to an address a quadrant over, it’s a temp address, industrial sector, nothing stand-out, looks to be one from a Corp, nothing unusual there either.
 I’ve delivered kids before and there’s been some trouble about it too, but never have I been attacked by a pack of drones on pick up that have taken out a Vet and half a dozen mercs.”
 I pause and look into his empty eyes, trying to find something I’m not sure is there.
 “If you know something about this, you need to tell me, for both our sakes.”

 “How would I know?” he says and blinks and swallows and nothing else.